OpenEvalProject/evals/manuscripts/elife-38822/v1/manuscript.md

 **Figure 8.:** (A) The mutational spectrum observed under selection suggests underrepresentation of WspA and WspR compared to WspF and WspE.
 (B) Similar fitness effects of different Aws mutants lead to similar patterns regardless of selective conditions.
 However the frequency of all Aws mutants isolated under selection is much lower than expected from its high mutation rate.
 (C) The low number of MwsR mutants isolated does not allow an analysis of relative rates.
 Only within operon comparisons are valid for this figure as the mutants isolated without selection had double deletions of the other operons.
 Between operon mutation rates are available in Figure 2.

-## Fitness of WS types
+### Fitness of WS types

 The most obvious explanation for the differences in mutational spectra between WS isolated with or without selection (Figure 8) is that certain mutants have a lower fitness and thus their relative frequencies will be lower in the original evolution experiment (McDonald et al., 2009).
 We measured the fitness of representative WS types with mutations in each of the mutated genes (wspA, wspC/D, wspE, wspF, wspR, awsX, awsR, awsO, mwsR) in 1:1 competitions against a reference WspF ΔT226-G275 deletion mutant marked with GFP (Figure 9).
 This type of fitness data should be interpreted with caution because the fitness of WS mutants are frequency-dependent (Rainey and Travisano, 1998) and some WS mutants are superior in early phase attachment as opposed to growth at the air-liquid interface (Lind et al., 2015).
 Nevertheless, the competition experiments provide an estimate of fitness when several different WS mutants compete at the air-liquid interface (a likely situation given a ~ 10−8 mutation rate to WS and a final population size of >1010).
 The fitness data account for the over- or under-representation of some WS mutants when grown under selection (McDonald et al., 2009) compared to those uncovered without selection (as reported here).

 ![Figure 9.](https://cdn.elifesciences.org/articles/38822/elife-38822-fig9-v1.jpg)

 **Figure 9.:** Competitive fitness against a WspF ΔT226-G275 reference strain was measured for representative mutations in the Wsp, Aws, Mws pathways.
 Pairwise competitions were performed in quadruplicates and error bars represent ±one standard deviation.
-Full data, including statistical tests are available in Figure 9—source data 1.10.7554/eLife.38822.021Figure 9—source data 1.
+Full data, including statistical tests are available in Figure 9—source data 1.

 The three wspF mutants, the wspC-wspD fusion, and the wspE mutants have similar fitness (p>0.38, except for WspE K734E that has slightly higher fitness (p=0.027), two-tailed t-tests).
 In contrast, both wspA mutants are slightly less fit (p<0.0214, two-tailed t-test) and both wspR mutants are severely impaired (p<0.00007, two-tailed t-test) (Figure 9).
 This sits in accord with previous work in which mutations generating WS obtained with selection have been detected in wspF and wspE, but not wspA or wspR (Goymer et al., 2006; McDonald et al., 2009).
 All awsXRO mutants have similar lower fitness (p<10−6, two-tailed t-test) compared to the wspF reference strain (Figure 9), which explain why under selection these are found at lower frequencies compared to mutations in the wsp pathway (McDonald et al., 2009) despite a roughly two-fold higher mutation rate to WS.